twse/random-stuff/Third-Party Notices.md

 To the maximum extent permitted by applicable law, Momotek and its suppliers disclaim all warranties, either express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose, with regard to the Software and accompanying documentation.

 To the maximum extent permitted by applicable laws, in no event shall Momotek or its suppliers be liable for any damages whatsoever (including without limitation, damages for loss of business profits, business interruption, loss of information, or other pecuniary loss) arising out of the use of or inability to use this product, even if Momotek has been advised of the possibility of such damages.

-## For use of PM File Compare
-Copyright © 1994 American Coders Ltd.<br />
-Written by Joseph McVerry

-American Coders LTD of Raleigh N. Carolina grants you a license to use PM File Compare (PMFLCOMP) only in the country where you acquired it.
-PM File Compare is copyrighted and licensed (not sold).
-We do not transfer title of PM File Compare to you.
-You obtain no rights other than those granted you under this license.

-PM File Compare is supplied as is.
-The author disclaims all warranties, expressed or implied, including, without limitation, the warranties of merchantability and of fitness for any purpose.
-The author assumes no liability for damages, direct or consequential, which may result from the use of PM File Compare.

 ## For use of RexxSem
 REXXSEM ("the Program") is copyright 1997, 2000 by Darin McBride and all rights are reserved.